Snakestongue/Perscript/README.md

 A web-based programming practice site built with React and Monaco Editor to help students learn and improve FRC (FIRST Robotics Competition) programming skills.

 Huge thanks to [@Zw96042](https://github.com/Zw96042)!

 ## About

-FRC Programming Practice is designed to help beginner and intermediate robotics programmers strengthen their programming fundamentals.
+Perscript is designed to help beginner and intermediate robotics programmers strengthen their programming fundamentals.

-The platform provides FRC-style (Command Based) Java, C++, and Python programming challenges.
+The platform provides FRC-style Java, C++, and Python programming challenges.
 Students can write and test code directly in the browser using the Monaco Editor.

-The goal of this project is to make learning FRC programming more accessible by providing guided practice, debugging support, tutorials, and AI-powered assistance to help mentors and students.
+The goal of this project is to make learning and practicing FRC programming more accessible by providing guided practice, debugging support, tutorials, and AI-powered assistance to help mentors and students.

 ## Features